Dr Antonios Kaniadakis

 Project Risk Management (Undergraduate)

 My research is multi-disciplinary and combines insights from Information Systems, Economic Sociology, Innovation Studies and Management.
-I have an interest in socio-technic al analyses of information and communication technologies, predominantly in the finance sector.
-More recently, I started looking into the role of social media as marketing platfor ms.
+I have an interest in socio-economic analyses of innovation in digital infrastructures and platforms, mainly in the finance sector but also in the sharing economy and digital media.

 I specialise in qualitative and ethnographic methods.

-Topics of interest include: Social informatics, digital innovation, information infrastructures, socia l studies of finance, innovation ecosystems, enterprise systems (e.g. ERP), social media.
+Topics of interest include: Social informatics, digital innovation, information infrastructures, social studies of finance, innovation ecosystems, enterprise systems (e.g. ERP), social media, virality of brand videos.

 I publish in information systems and social sciences journals.